The Rise Of The Myers-Briggs, Chapter 3: What Is It Good For?

 Read Annie Murphy Paul’s book, The Cult of Personality Testing.

 This episode of Science Diction was produced by Johanna Mayer, Chris Egusa, and Senior Producer Elah Feder.
 Elah also edited this series.
-Daniel Peterschmidt is our composer, and they mastered the episode.
+D Peterschmidt is our composer, and they mastered the episode.
 We had fact checking help from Sona Avakian.
 Special thanks to Peter Geyer for providing archival audio.
 Nadja Oertelt is our Chief Content Officer.

 Christopher Egusa is a reporter and an Audio Engineering Fellow at KALW Public Radio.